Mozambique - Country Commercial Guide

 Language

-Portuguese is spoken in all urban areas and in many provincial capitals, though only local languages are used in many smaller villages.
-English is understood by some members of the business community and many senior government officials but is not widely used.
+AnchorAnchorAnchorAnchorAnchorPortuguese, the official language, is taught in schools, spoken by government officials and by the general population in all urban areas and in many provincial capitals, though only local languages are used in many rural areas and smaller villages.
+English is understood by many members of the business community and some senior government officials, especially in the capital Maputo, but is not widely used in other parts of the country.

 Health